pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 - With `systemctl --type=service --state=running`.\
 You can omit the `--state=running` flag if you want to see all the services.
+- Another option for displaying services is `nmap`.
+This is oriented more towards your network but is worth mentionning if it is a machine other than your own that you want to monitor.

 ### Reliability
 **How do you make sure that your services are reliable?**